 You won’t find any of these types of game flow descriptions in Gus’s book.
 His hand descriptions are very cut-and-dried, and there isn’t much differentiation between his opponents or descriptions of their playing style, let alone their shifts in playing style.

 I don’t know why this is; I find it hard to believe that Gus doesn’t have such thought processes.
 It’s possible the book would have been unmanageably complex if he tried to fit all of his observations in the book in addition to all the hands.
 (It’s already a pretty long book.)
 It’s also possible that his keeping extensive notes on his hands prevented him from keeping detailed track of the players he was playing with.

 It’s the same with Gus’s reads of opponents.
 He frequently mentions how someone looked weak, or someone looked like they wanted action, but he doesn’t elaborate on what communicated that to him.
 That was kind of frustrating to me.

 Again, I don’t know why he wouldn’t include that information, because I believe that he has reasons for his reads; I give him enough credit to assume he’s not acting purely on a feeling.
 It’s possible he doesn’t want to give away how he reads people.
 Then again, maybe it just wasn’t the focus of the book and would have made it too sprawling.

 Anyway, these aren’t big complaints of mine.
 Just nit-picking on an otherwise interesting and informative book.
 As a record of a man’s journey from the start of a tournament all the way to winner, it succeeds greatly.
-And I think you’ll end up liking Gus more than you did.
+And I think you’ll end up liking Gus, if you didn’t already.